 ReAct was created in 2005 with the goal to become a catalyst for global engagement and action on antibiotic resistance by bridging the gap between science and policy and turning what was then largely seen as a medical and technical issue, into one of social and political importance.

 Together with the Dag Hammarskjöld Foundation, Professor Otto Cars, internationally renowned specialist in infectious diseases, organized a small pre-meeting on antibiotic resistance in 2004.
 His mission to wake the world up to the threat of antibiotic resistance started in Sweden already in the 1990’s.
 The meeting brought forward the idea of creating an international network on antibiotic resistance.

 In 2005, a larger meeting was held with engaged champions from across the globe at which ReAct was formally inaugurated.
-Several people who attended this first meeting are still with ReAct today: Dr Arturo Quizphe-Peralta Director of ReAct Latin America, Professor Sujith Chandy Director of ReAct Asia Pacific, Professor Anthony So Director of ReAct North America and Professor Otto Cars.
+Several people who attended this first meeting are still with ReAct today: Dr Arturo Quizphe-Peralta Director of ReAct Latin America, Professor Sujith Chandy Director of ReAct Asia Pacific, Professor Anthony So Director of former ReAct North America and Professor Otto Cars.

 ReAct’s engagement for concerted action to antibiotic resistance has significantly contributed to many of the important initiatives that today are ongoing globally at different levels.

 Targeting the WHO – generating evidence and identifying barriers for innovation of antibiotics